-- Have GFCI outlets installed indoors wherever there is a potential water hazard, including the kitchen and the bathroom.
+- Install GFCI (ground-fault circuit interrupter) outlets indoors wherever there is a potential water hazard, including in your kitchen and bathrooms.

-- Dedicate separate circuits and outlets for large appliances such as your refrigerator, oven, dishwasher, washing machine and dryer.
+- Dedicate separate circuits and outlets for large appliances, like your refrigerator, oven, dishwasher, washing machine, and dryer.

 - Dispose of damaged or frayed electrical cords.